-European Union: The CSDDD's obligation on climate change: a game changer for multinational companies
+European Union: The CSDDD obligation on climate change: A game changer for multinational companies

 In brief

-In this article, we focus on the climate-related obligations enshrined in the CSDDD, namely the obligation imposed on companies to adopt and put into effect a climate transition plan.
+In this article, we focus on the climate-related obligations enshrined in the CSDDD, namely the obligation imposed on companies to adopt and put into effect a Climate Transition Plan (as defined below).

 Introduction